Note: This post has been updated to remove some inaccurate and misleading datasets regarding exits and follow-on funding.

 Last fall, I set out to answer a question that had been on my mind for most of 2017: In the venture capital world, do female-founded companies perform better than their male-founded counterparts?

-The goal was to close out the year with a comprehensive post examining whether private companies founded by women have better financial prospects than those founded by men, using data points on everything from step-up valuations to follow-on fundings and separating them by industry.
+The goal was to close out the year with a comprehensive post examining whether private companies founded by women have better financial prospects than those founded by men.
 It would have been an ideal way to wrap up one of the major tech themes of 2017: women in VC.
 The topic was a constant presence in a year that included an explosive blog post from a former Uber engineer that contributed to Travis Kalanick's downfall, several male venture capital investors stepping down from positions of power after sexual harassment allegations, the Katrina Lake-led Stitch Fix IPO, and endless conversations and articles on getting serious about closing the gender-fueled funding gap.

 In March of last year, I produced a datagraphic showing that while VCs were investing in female-led companies more often than they had been 10 years ago, the numbers were still low.
 In 2016, roughly 17% of VC deals were for companies with at least one female founder—and if I had used data for companies with solely female founders, that number would have been much lower.